fengyuanchen/viewerjs/README.md

 ## Options

 You may set viewer options with `new Viewer(image, options)`.
-If you want to change the global default options, You may use `Viewer.setDefaults(options)`.
+If you want to change the global default options, you may use `Viewer.setDefaults(options)`.

 ### backdrop